Table of Contents

 It can also be used in other contexts, for example:

-Standard connection diagram for an RCP
+Standard connection diagram of an RCP

 There are several connection modes for electricity meters and communication depending on the number of consumers and buildings on a site.